The Ultimate Guide to Medellin Nightlife

 Did someone say reggaeton?

 If you’ve ever met me you’ll know that reggaeton is my favorite musical genre, and if I could I’d spend every weekend perreo-ing my way around a dancefloor.
-My prefered way of finding somewhere to dance reggaeton is by following my ear.
+My preferred way of finding somewhere to dance reggaeton is by following my ear.

 La 70, the main party street in Laureles, comes alive with the sound of reggaeton at night, so I’d recommend just picking whichever club looks the most lit (and is playing the Nicky Jam).
 In El Poblado, Vintrash has the perfect sweaty dance floor for bumpin’ and grindin’ and has a fun mix of foreigners and locals.
 There’s also a bar upstairs where you can catch your breath/mop your brow/drink some drinks.
 Sky Bar is another popular place for reggaeton and is perfectly located on Parque Lleras.
 Some of my favorite Medellin nights have ended in Sky Bar and it’s always a fun place to be.